josephfosco/splice/doc/loops.clj.md

   :min-volume - if :type == :variable the minimum volume for this event :max-volume - if :type == :variable the maximum volume for this event, for :variable type ]

+:range-lo and :range-hi
+[
+  minimum and maximum midi note numbers for the instrument's pitch ]